 Image 18: Click Advanced option on Automatic Repair

 c.
 On the next prompt, click System Restore.
 (See Image 19)

 Image 19: Select System Restore

 d.
 Click Next > Scan for affected programs.

 Therefore, it is advised to use an effective data recovery tool such as Stellar Data Recovery Professional.
-This DIY, easy-to-use software can scan the formatted, corrupted or even crashed PC, extract the data from it and let you save the recovered files, folders, documents, photos and more.
+This DIY, easy-to-use software scans the formatted, corrupted or even crashed PC, extracts the data from it and lets you save the recovered files, folders, documents, photos and more.
 Not only you can recover data from Windows PCs, but also can get back your data from formatted, corrupted or even encrypted drives such as HDDs, SSD, SD, USB, and optical media as well.
-The tool can efficiently restore data from BSOD affected systems.
+The tool can efficiently restore data from BSOD-affected systems.
 It features a ‘create recovery drive’ utility, which enables users to create a bootable media drive.
-Users may connect the bootable media drive to the unbootable system and retrieve data effectively.
+Users may connect the bootable media drive to the unbootable system and retrieve the data effectively.

-You can reset the PC.
-It will remove software, programs, settings, apps and drivers, which are causing error on the system.
-However, you may select what files you want to keep while resetting the system.
+You can reset the PC to fix the error by removing software, programs, settings, apps, and drivers causing the error.
+However, you may select the files you want to keep while resetting the system.
 Follow the given steps:

 a.
 Open Settings and go to Update & Security.